hirosystems/stacks-e2e-testing/README.md

 #### Using 2.2 node

-To run the tests using the 2.2 node, you'll need to use a currently unpublished version of the `stacks-devnet-js` package which has support for the new settings.
+To run tests using the 2.2 node (the tests in the _pox-disabled/_ directory), you'll need to use a currently unpublished version of the `stacks-devnet-js` package which has support for the new settings.
 To build this locally:

 ```
 git clone https://github.com/hirosystems/clarinet.git